 Runny Nose, Watery Eyes, and Sneezing

-Can’t stop coughing?
+Can’t stop hacking?
 You have two main choices in the cold-and-flu aisle:

-- Cough suppressants, like dextromethorphan, can stop your cough for a short time.
-They work on the part of the brain that controls coughing.
+- Cough suppressants , like dextromethorphan, can provide relief for a short time.
+They work on the part of your brain that controls the process.